codingchili/chili-core/README.md

 To see all available commands run with --help.

 ## Background
 The project consists of two parts.
 The core, which is a framework built on top of the vertx toolkit.
 The purpose of wrapping vertx in a framework is to increase productivity.
-This is done by providinng common functionality that can be used to build microservices on.
+This is done by providing common functionality that can be used to build microservices on.
 With all the logic packed into core, it is possible to create distributed microservices capable of handling authentication, request routing and storage in 66 lines of code.
 If you are interested in vertx, I recommend using it directly instead.
 This framework is intended to improve productivity in a very specific use case.
 In order to achieve this it is much more invasive than the vertx toolkit.

 The purpose of the service part of the project is to provide implementations for use in (mainly) game servers.
 Each service may be distributed on different hosts.
 Communication channels is provided by the core, with support for various transports and storage plugins.
 Breaking down the system into microservices improves maintainability, testability and ultimately, productivity.